What to do with

 The best way to ensure your appliance has a long life is to follow the set up guidelines provided by the manufacturer after purchase.

 You can also register your item at registermyappliance to ensure the manufacturer can contact you if a free safety repair is ever needed.
-The website also contains advice on maintenance of key electrical items so that they are kept in good working order.

 - Does it have a plug?